Wythenshawe: Geography

 Wythenshawe is 8 mi south of Manchester city centre and is the southernmost district of the city.
 Altrincham and Hale lie to the south-west, Sale to the north-west, Gatley and Heald Green to the east, and Manchester Airport to the south.

 Shadow Moss is an area south of Ringway Road in the southeast corner of Wythenshawe.
-On this old map of Wythenshawe it is roughly the rectangular area between three country lanes with Heyhead at its northwest corner.
+(Note: On this old map of Wythenshawe it is roughly the rectangular area between three country lanes with Heyhead at its northwest corner.)
 On modern maps, its north edge is the southern branch of Ringway Road.
 It was partly in Northen Etchells township and partly in Styal parish.
 For many centuries it was a peat bog which was dug for peat fuel, locally called "turf"; local manorial law said that after digging peat the top living plant layer had to be lodged back to let more peat form afterwards.
 Each man's allocated part of the Moss was called his "moss room".

 In the 19th century, manorial control was lost over what people used their moss rooms for, and an 1839 tithe map of Northen Etchells shows Northen Etchells's part of Shadow Moss as about 2/3 arable, about 1/3 meadow, one field as pasture, and one field as "uncultivated moors".

 Later, the fertile lowland peat soil led to the area being much used for market gardening, with large areas under greenhouses.
 Of the people who worked there, many lived in Heyhead.

 Around 1970, Heyhead was a small settlement at the south end of Woodhouse Lane and the nearby part of Ringway Road.
 It comprised several terrace houses, a small shop, two or more old cottages, a chapel, and the Ringway Haulage Company.
 Manchester Airport's ground-level car parking has been displaced from other areas and car parks have been formed to the north and south of the runways and under the approach path.
-The Heyhead area has been progressively replaced by level car parks, and by 2011 all of Heyhead's buildings had vanished (see History of Manchester Airport#Expansion).
+The Heyhead area has been progressively replaced by level car parks, and by 2011 all of Heyhead's buildings had vanished (see History of Manchester Airport).

 Some greenhouses remain at the far east of the Shadow Moss area, but are used by private car parking operators.
 The last market gardener there, who grew tomatoes, closed in 2011 due to competition from highly mechanized greenhouse establishments elsewhere.

 Public services

-Wythenshawe is policed by the city of Manchester Division of Greater Manchester Police.
+Wythenshawe is policed by the city of Manchester division of Greater Manchester Police.
 Wythenshawe's fire and rescue services are the responsibility of the Greater Manchester Fire and Rescue Service, and are based at a fire station on Brownley Road.